TECHNONOIC/Replace-Songwriters/README.md

 - Customizable parameters such as genre, mood, and tempo
 - Seamless integration of text and numerical inputs
 - Diverse musical repertoire for enhanced generative capabilities
+- Song Tunes and Lyrics of greater Efficiency

 ## Installation